Rockyfoot: Newfoundland’s Krampus

 Krampus Cards, Public Domain, public domain review

 To put it mildly, Krampus is a disturbing figure.
-He is depicted as a hairy humanoid with cloven hooves.
-He has the horns of a goat and a long, pointed tongue.
-He carries a branch to swat naughty children and a basket he can use to steal them away.
+He’s usually depicted as a hulking, hairy humanoid with cloven hooves, the horns of a goat, and a long, pointed tongue.
+In one hand he carries a birch branch to swat misbehaving children; on his back, a basket to haul them away.

-I don’t know that many early Newfoundlanders had any cultural connections to Krampus but some of them had ties to another anti-Claus.
+I’m not sure many early Newfoundlanders had direct cultural ties to Krampus, but some certainly had connections to another anti-Claus.

-Much as Krampus was a counterpoint to St. Nick, for some Newfoundlanders Rockyfoot was an alternative to Santa Claus.
+Much as Krampus served as a counterpoint to St. Nick, Rockyfoot was, for some Newfoundlanders, an alternative to Santa Claus.
 Where Santa gave gifts, Rockyfoot filled Christmas stockings with stones.

 To be honest, that’s about all I know about Rockyfoot.
 I’ve come across exactly one mention of him in my reading.
-He was described in John Widdowson’s 1977 text If You Don’t Be Good.
-Widdowson collected a reference to the character in Terranceville.
+He appears in John Widdowson’s 1977 text If You Don’t Be Good, where Widdowson collected a reference to the character in Terrenceville.

-I have no idea how widely held the belief was (I suspect, not very) and Widdowson’s informant didn’t supply any descriprion of Rockyfoot’s appearance.
+I have no idea how widely held the belief was (I suspect not very), and Widdowson’s informant didn’t offer any description of Rockyfoot’s appearance.

-That leaves lots of scope for the imagination.
+Which leaves plenty of room for the imagination.

-I don’t know.
-I’m new at writing cautionary horror.
+I don’t know — I’m new to writing cautionary horror.

 Boo-Darbies, Boo-Beggars & Boo-Men